-Since the Agreement between Switzerland and the EU on the linking of the emissions trading systems (ETS) came into force in 2020, flights within Switzerland as well as flights from Switzerland to the European Economic Area (EEA) and the United Kingdom (UK) have also been subject to the Swiss ETS.
+Since 2020, flights within Switzerland and flights from Switzerland to the European Economic Area (EEA) and the United Kingdom (UK) have been subject to the Swiss emissions trading system (ETS).
 Aircraft operators must surrender emission allowances in the amount of their CO2 emissions.
-Aviation has been included in the EU’s ETS since 2012.

-A maximum amount of newly available emission allowances in the emissions trading system ('cap') is determined annually based on aircraft operators' transport performance (measured in tonne-kilometres) in 2018.
-This maximum has been reduced by 2.2% each year since 2021 (linear reduction factor).
+Each year, the Confederation sets the maximum amount of emission allowances available in the ETS (‘cap’) based on air traffic transport performance in 2018 (measured in tonne-kilometres).
+This cap was reduced by 2.2% each year from 2021 to 2023 and has been reduced by 4.3% annually since 2024 (linear reduction factor).

 Participation in the Swiss ETS

 Aircraft operators that carry out domestic flights in Switzerland or flights from Switzerland to the EEA or the UK are obliged to participate.
-Flights from the EEA to Switzerland are covered by the EU ETS, and flights from the UK to Switzerland are covered by the UK ETS (currently excludes flights from Northern Ireland).
+Flights from the EEA to Switzerland are covered by the EU ETS, and flights from the UK to Switzerland are covered by the UK ETS.
 In line with arrangements in the EU, exemptions for special flights (e.g. military, rescue or research flights) and thresholds apply in the Swiss ETS.
-The thresholds are 10,000 t of CO2 per year or 243 flights in each of three consecutive four-month periods for commercial aircraft operators and 1,000 t of CO2 per year for non-commercial aircraft operators.
-If the aircraft operator has obligations under the EU ETS, these thresholds do not apply.
+The thresholds are 10,000 t of CO2 per year and 243 flights in one of three consecutive four-month periods for commercial aircraft operators and 1,000 t of CO2 per year for non-commercial aircraft operators.
+If the aircraft operator is covered by the EU ETS, these thresholds do not apply.

 Free-of-charge allocation

-For every aircraft operator, the FOEN calculates the annual quantity of emission allowances allocated free of charge based on that operator's transport performance in 2018, taking into account the linear reduction factor.
-The same benchmark and reduction factor apply as in the EU.
+For every aircraft operator, the FOEN calculates the annual quantity of emission allowances to be allocated free of charge based on that operator's transport performance in 2018, taking into account the linear reduction factor and the applicable benchmark.

 If an aircraft operator does not carry out any ETS-relevant flights in a particular year and thus is not required to surrender any emission allowances, it must return the emission allowances that were allocated to it free of charge for the year in question.